Osaka Battles, Kvitova Cruises To Brisbane Semis - UrduPoint

 Osaka Battles, Kvitova Cruises To Brisbane Semis

-Naomi Osaka battled for two hours while Petra Kvitova cruised to victory on Friday as both players booked spots in the season-opening Brisbane International semi-finals
+Naomi Osaka battled for two hours while Petra Kvitova cruised to victory on Friday as both booked spots in the semi-finals of the season-opening Brisbane International

-Brisbane, Australia, (APP - UrduPoint / Pakistan Point News - 10th Jan, 2020 ) :Naomi Osaka battled for two hours while Petra Kvitova cruised to victory on Friday as both players booked spots in the season-opening Brisbane International semi-finals.
+Brisbane, Australia, (APP - UrduPoint / Pakistan Point News - 10th Jan, 2020 ) :Naomi Osaka battled for two hours while Petra Kvitova cruised to victory on Friday as both booked spots in the semi-finals of the season-opening Brisbane International.

 It was a more straightforward affair for fifth seed Kvitova, who downed American qualifier Jennifer Brady 6-4, 6-2.